opentoonz/opentoonz_docs/source/applying_special_fx.rst

 .. tip:: **To Replace an effect:**

-    1. Select the FX nodes you want to replace with a new effect.
+    1. Select the effect nodes you want to replace with a new effect.

     2. Do one of the following: